 Academic Success: You’ll be prepared for graduate study at institutions across the country in a variety of specialty fields.

 What You’ll Learn

 You’ll study general fields like calculus, physics, and chemistry, plus specialties like atmospheric thermodynamics and programming in Python.
 You’ll investigate natural and anthropogenic impacts on the global energy budget, regional climate models, and different climate change scenarios.
 You’ll develop skills in communication and presentation, research and writing, and analysis and modeling.

 You’ll travel to national conferences and have the opportunity to deliver presentations.
 You’ll find numerous internship options, and you can contribute to our student-led chapter of The American Meteorological Society/National Weather Association and The Climate Consensus, a national group established at Lyndon in 2014.
 You’ll gain real-world experience in the field and in the laboratory.

 Our Lyndon campus has a weather deck with an excellent view for observing the weather and launching weather balloons.
-We also have dedicated computer lab and research space for atmospheric sciences students.
+We also have a dedicated computer lab and research space for atmospheric sciences students.

-The Donald and Carmella Dalton Weather Center, which students may access for research at any time, contains eight 40″ monitors that display latest conditions, radar, satellite, and model forecasts, as well as climate data.
+The Donald and Carmella Dalton Weather Center, which students may access for research at any time, contains eight 40″ monitors that display the latest conditions, radar, satellite, and model forecasts, as well as climate data.